-Small businesses have been hit hard by the COVID-19 pandemic, forced to either close or offer curbside pick-up or delivery only.
+Small businesses have been hit hard by the COVID-19 pandemic.
+They were asked to close in March and only offer curbside pick-up or delivery.
+In October the Province restricted indoor dining during the COVID-19 resurgence.
 Their revenue has decreased drastically, but they still have to pay rent.

 On March 24th I hosted a conference call with Board members from our Ward 14 Business Improvement Areas (BIAs), staff from the City’s Economic Development division, and the Toronto Association of BIAs (TABIA).
 Out of that meeting came a plan to organize a campaign to lobby all levels of government to help small businesses.